 - 4. Using a wooden skewer, pierce tops of cakes to within 1 inch of edge; twist skewer gently to make slightly larger holes.
 Gradually pour cooled strawberry mixture over one cake, being careful to fill each hole.
 Repeat with blueberry mixture and remaining cake.
 Refrigerate, covered, overnight.

 - 5. In a large bowl, beat cream until it begins to thicken.
 Add confectioners' sugar; beat until soft peaks form.

-- 6. Run a knife around sides of pans to loosen cakes.
+- 6. Run a knife around edges of pans to loosen cakes.
 Remove strawberry cake from pan; remove paper.
 Place cake on a serving plate.
 Spread with 1 cup whipped cream.

 - 7. Remove blueberry cake from pan; remove paper.
 Place cake over whipped cream layer.
 Frost top and sides with remaining cream.
-Refrigerate at least 1 hour before serving.
+Chill for at least 1 hour before serving.
 Yield: 12 servings.

 Reviews for Red, White & Blueberry Poke Cake

 "Five star rating all the way !
 Just made this cake and it turned out beautifully as well as delicious.
 The only deviations I made were adding additional powdered sugar to the frosting and keeping the pressed berries that the recipe states to discard.
 I spread the pressed strawberries and blueberries on their respective layers the next day after refrigeration overnight with the cake layers then frosted.
 Also, I would note that the recipe states to beat the heaving whipping cream until soft peaks form.
 I don't do my frosting this way, it tends to be too runny.
 Definitely beat til stiff peaks form and you'll have less likelihood of the layers sliding.
 Happy Fourth !"

 "loved the poke cake recipe my family enjoyed I used raspberries instead just as delicious"